 HKS E for rotogravure

 The original 88 colors were a few years ago expanded with the new HKS 3000+ color fan to 3520 colors that do not really have different colors as opposed to Pantone, but have more shades through overprinting the actual colors with black.
 By doing so, 39 shades per color are generated.

-Pantone is the creator of the Pantone Matching System and Pantone Plus Series, worldwide color systems for spot colors that have widespread use in graphics and printing industry, but also in the field of plastics and textile.
+Pantone is the creator of the Pantone Matching System and Pantone Plus Series, worldwide colour systems for spot colours that have widespread use in graphics and printing industry, but also in the field of plastics and textile.
 The “Pantone Matching System” has been renamed “Pantone Plus Series” in 2010.

 In printing and proofing area following variants are important:

 Pantone Metallics and Pantone Premium Metallics for Coated Paper

 Pantone Matching System: The proven PANTONE Matching System has been renamed 2010 in “Pantone Plus Series” and supplemented with 224 colors.
 In 2012, another 336 new colors were added.
 In 2014 Pantone Plus Series has again been supplemented by a further 84 new colors.

 Currently, the Pantone Plus Series has 1755 colors, which are created from 18 Pantone Plus Series base colors.

 As a bright CMYK Red is produced by overprinting 100% Magenta and 100% Yellow inks, a spot colour, such as PANTONE Warm Red, is printed as a real colour in its own inking unit, and therefore can achieve a higher colour gamut than the mixed CMYK colours.
 Luminous colours like Pantone 811 or metallic colours like silver and gold can only be reproduced by spot colours.